 Depending on the aforementioned points, the proceeds from a liquidity transaction may be deemed as compensation paid by the company and require all or a portion of the proceeds to be reported as wages.

 The taxation and reporting of tender offers changes significantly when there is a compensatory transaction.
 In aggregate, the sellers will pay more taxes due to a portion of their income being treated as wages rather than capital gains.
 However, the increase in effective tax rate will change based on the type of equity being sold, the relationship between the sellers and the company, and the holding period of the stock.

 The company’s tax considerations are also affected by compensatory tender offers.
 The company will be responsible for the employer portion of employment taxes on the income reported as wages, but the company would generally be entitled to a deduction for the amount reported to employees as income.
 This deduction could be valuable to the company depending on the size and usability of the losses.

 Companies that report wages to employees are responsible for tax withholding where necessary.
 Carta makes money movement easy by depositing the necessary withholding amounts directly into the company’s bank account during the tender offer closing process.

 Carta provides clients with the ability to run structured liquidity programs.
 Our team of dedicated account managers assist companies of all sizes with the tender offer process through our platform.

 Schedule a time to discuss

-If you’d like to have a discussion about structuring a private tender offer or liquidity transaction for your team, or want the full white paper to better understand the tax consequences associated with tender offers, you can book a call with me here.
+If you’d like to have a discussion about structuring a private tender offer or liquidity transaction for your team, or want the full white paper to better understand the tax consequences associated with tender offers, you can schedule time with our team here.